Following

 The transport with all the new recruits gets in early the next day, just a little after breakfast.

 I told Kent that I’d planned on being there to greet the new recruits as they came off the transport, to which he’d replied that I should show up in the Axiom suit.
 I’d shot down the suggestion, mostly because it’d be too close to idol worship, and besides, if Nazka caught me, he’d have an aneurysm.
 But I’d also declined the suggestion because I didn’t really want the recruits to know I was Axiom.
-I wanted them to meet them and be treated like a person, not a legend.
+I wanted to meet them and be treated like a person, not a legend.

 So now I was standing here on the arrivals platform in my CURSE uniform.
 The stars and bars on the shoulder of my dress jacket would make it clear that I was a ranking operative, but I’d taken off the pin that had my callsign printed on it.
 While waiting, I tried to decide whether I should stand at attention, or take a more casual stance, with my hands tucked into my pockets.
 I couldn’t make a decision, so I settled for folding my arms, looking around the wide floor of the arrivals platform.
 Sizing up the decor plants along the wall, staring up at the balcony rimming the second level of the platform, staring through the glass ceiling overhead to the distant command tower of the HQ.